-Preliminary Plan No. 120200050 was approved by the Montgomery County Planning Board in Resolution No. MCPB No. 20-121, mailed January 14, 2021.
-The Preliminary Plan application that was the subject of that approval included 326 lots and 22 parcels for a residential development consisting of 117 single-family detached units and 208 townhouse units, including 12.5% MPDUs and one existing single-family detached dwelling unit for a total of 326 dwelling units in the RNC zone.
-The property is located at the northwest quadrant of the intersection of Maryland 121 (Clarksburg Road) and West Old Baltimore Road ("subject property" or "property") in the Clarksburg Policy Area and the 1994 Clarksburg Master Plan and Hightstown Special Study Area ("1994 Plan") and 2014 Clarksburg Ten Mile Creek Area Limited Amendment ("Master Plan") area.
+WHEREAS, on December 3, 2020, the Planning Board, by Resolution MCPB No. 20-129, approved Preliminary Plan No. 120200050, to create 326 lots and 22 parcels for a residential development consisting of 117 single-family detached units and 208 townhouse units, including 12.5% MPDUs, and one existing single-family detached dwelling unit for a total of 326 dwelling units on 402.6 acres of land in the RNC zone, located on the northwest quadrant of the intersection of MD Route 121 (Clarksburg Road) and West Old Baltimore Road ("Subject Property"), in the Clarksburg Policy Area and 1994 Clarksburg Master Plan & Hyattstown Special Study Area ("1994 Plan") & 2014 Clarksburg Ten Mile Creek Area Limited Amendment ("Master Plan") area; and